 VIBRA trial is among the first to evaluate the delivery of ART by VHWs immediately after ART initiation.
 It assesses the entire HIV care cascade from testing to viral suppression.
 As most countries in sub-Saharan Africa have cadres like the VHW program in Lesotho, this model—if shown to be effective—has the potential to be scaled up.
 The system impact evaluation will provide valuable cost estimations, and the qualitative research will suggest how the model could be further modified to optimize its impact.

-Recruitment started mid-2018 and last follow-up study visit is expected to be mid-2020.
+Recruitment started mid 2018 and the last follow-up study visit is expected to be mid 2020.